The hassles of making your new home comfortable for you and fixing your previous apartment for the new tenant is stressful.

 You must have realized that getting rid of your large furniture may not be as easy as you thought.
 That is why you should not wait until the last minute, start planning to sell or donate the stuff you no longer need on time.

-Do not leave your used furniture on the side of the street, hoping that someone will pick them up.
+Do not leave your used furniture on the side of the street without scheduling a curbside pickup.
 You may get fined for littering your street.
 You should ask your neighbors or contact the waste management company for clarifications.
 When all the other options fail, dispose of your old furniture in an environmentally-friendly manner -carry them to the landfill.